single-spa/single-spa/docs/single-spa-api.md

 ## checkActivityFunctions
 `checkActivityFunctions(mockWindowLocation)` takes in a mock of the `window.location`.
 It returns an array of `applicationName` strings.
-This API will call every child app's activity function with the provided mockWindowLocation
+This API will call every app's activity function with the provided mockWindowLocation

 ## before routing event
 single-spa fires an event `single-spa:before-routing-event` on the window every time before a routing event occurs.